 I graduated university this year, studying English and so I plan on writing awe inspiring, painfully truthful and revolutionary posts on how it really is to be a young mum in today’s world.
 It’s much more likely I’ll just share some gifs and moan about people who put lemon in gin.

 I have two babies; the Tiny Idiot, who is six, and her little brother Fox, who was born this year.
 I became a mother to both of them in very different ways, but I wouldn’t change a thing about either.

-The little bundle of chaos that came crashing into my life, changing everything six years ago is affectionately known as the Tiny Idiot.
+The little bundle of chaos that came crashing into my life, changing everything six years ago is affectionately known as the Tiny Idiot (it comes from the fact Matt called me the Sexy Idiot when we first met).
 I was 19 when I fell pregnant and 20 when I became a single mum.